History of Flour

 What is the wheat grain

-Wheat is made up of three parts.
-The bran, germ and the endosperm.
-Most of the nutrition is found in the bran and germ.
-The bran is high in insoluble fiber essential in aiding your ability to digest the wheat.
-The germ is packed with protein, vitamins and minerals, folic acid, antioxidants, vitamin E and so much more.
-The final part of the wheat grain is the endosperm.
-This is made up primarily of carbohydrates and trace vitamins and minerals.Â
+Wheat grain is composed of three main parts: the bran, the germ, and the endosperm.
+Importantly, most of the nutrition resides in the bran and germ.
+The bran is especially high in insoluble fiber, which is essential for healthy digestion.
+Meanwhile, the germ contains a rich supply of protein, vitamins, minerals, folic acid, antioxidants, and vitamin E. Finally, the endosperm, which makes up the bulk of the grain, is primarily a source of carbohydrates and contains only trace vitamins and minerals.

 Invention of Steel Rollers